How many times have you started a health and fitness regime and decided: “this was it, this time you were sticking to this plan for good!”

 The Thought: “ Your Getting into Shape Resolution”

-You’ve been reading your favorite magazine, or watching your regular tv show and seen how “in shape” everyone was.
+You’ve been reading your favorite magazine, watching your regular tv show, seeing your friends out and about and noticing how “in shape” everyone seems to be.
 You wanted to look like that – and you would.
-The male and female super models of the world would absolutely die with jealousy at your new found results.
-Just you wait!
+Everyone is absolutely going to die with jealousy at your new found results. 🙂 Just you wait!
+You’re going to knock it out of the park!

 You blitzed it!
-You trained everyday, cardio in the morning and resistance training in the late afternoon or evening, and are no longer eating anything remotely related to junk food.
-You feel great, you’ve lost a few pounds and your clothes – you’re sure – are already feeling a little looser.
+You trained everyday, cardio in the morning and resistance training in the late afternoon or evening, (in fact, you’ve probably over-trained if anything) and are no longer eating anything remotely related to junk food.
+You feel great, you’ve lost pounds and your clothes – you’re sure – are already feeling a little looser.
 Wow, this is terrific!
 Woohoo!

 You slept in twice and didn’t get time to do your morning walk.